 Today Yatala is CUB’s most efficient brewery.
-It produces 3.8 million hectolitres of beer every year (the equivalent of over 42 million slabs!) and has been a world leader in water efficiency for over a decade.
+It produces around 400 million litres of beer each year (that's around 45 million slabs) and is a world-leader in water efficiency.

 We cut the carbs but keep the flavour with Pure Blonde

-CUB launched Pure Blonde - pioneering the low carbohydrate beer category in Australia.
+CUB launches Pure Blonde - pioneering the low carbohydrate beer segment in Australia.

 CUB bottles the taste of Queensland with Great Northern

 Back when it opened in 1924, the Great Northern Brewing Co. brewed beer for locals, by locals.
-In 2010, CUB revived the Cairns icon to offer Australia a taste of the north with a super crisp, full strength lager that cuts right through the tropical heat.
+In 2010, CUB revived the Cairns brand to offer Australia a taste of the north with a super crisp, full strength lager that cuts through the tropical heat.

 CUB launches Carlton Zero, the first non-alcoholic beer in its 180-year history.